Make a Difference with APS Sustainable Investment

 The Bank has an established record in Malta as a Bank with sustainability at the heart of its strategy.

-The Bank takes responsibility for its actions vis-à-vis environmental and social issues, as an active member of society aspiring to have a positive impact on the planet and on people, but also as a provider of financial services with an indirect impact through the activities of its investment services.
+The Bank takes responsibility for its actions vis-à-vis environmental and social issues.
+As an active member of society, it aspires to have a positive impact on the planet and on people.
+Also, as a provider of financial services, it makes an indirect impact through the activities of its investment services.

 This prominent position locally on ESG is achieved and managed on a continual evolving basis through a holistic strategy which seeks to integrate ESG into the Bank’s culture, lending and investment decisions, and by bolstering the Bank’s sustainability risk management.